Cream of Poblano Soup

 Ingredients

-• Chicken broth – Use low or no-sodium added broth or stock.
+• Chicken broth – Use low- or no-sodium broth so you can control the seasoning as the soup cooks.

 Cream of Poblano Soup ingredients with labels.